What is our Process for an Estimate?

-1. Set up your "No Obligation" Appointment, by calling in or e-mailing.
+1. Set up your "No Obligation" Appointment, by calling in or submit your online request.
+Online requests = faster responses as noted on the online request form.

 Over the years of being in this industry, we have come across many customers who just aren't sure about reupholstering their antique chair they received as a wedding gift 30 years ago.
 For this kind of customer we suggest to them if their chair has sentimental value and is a good quality chair then it's a great idea to get it updated to fit nicely with